YcSoku/GeoScratch/README.md

 # GeoScratch
-A tiny 3D graphics library for common 3D scene-, map- and globe-  rendering for geographical or cartographical research, powered by WebGPU.
+A compact 3D graphics library for geographical and cartographical applications, harnessing the power of WebGPU for rendering scenes, maps, and globes.

 ![Image text](https://github.com/YcSoku/GeoScratch/blob/main/DayDayDream.png)